 — An attempt to reconstruct Proto-Permic.
 Lexically and grammatically rather exhaustive.
 The analysis of historical phonology, though, suffers greatly from taking the reconstructions presented in the UEW as a given fact, and from an abundance of “sporadic” sound changes.

-Honti ’82 = Honti, László (1982): Geschichte des obugrischen Vokalismus der ersten Silbe.
+Honti ’82 (also OUV) = Honti, László (1982): Geschichte des obugrischen Vokalismus der ersten Silbe.
 Bibliotheca Uralica 6.

 — An attempt to reconstruct Proto-Ob-Ugric (though the Mansi-only or Khanty-only lexicon of Uralic inheritance is not covered).
-Leaves no shortage of open questions, but much like the UEW, works as a useful data source.
+Leaves no shortage of open questions, but much like the UEW, works as a useful data source at minimum.

 — The main released lexical source on the reconstruction of Proto-Samoyedic.
-In need of an update in some aspects by now, though (see e.g. Helimski ’93 and Helimski ’05 above).
+By now, in need of an update in some aspects, though (see e.g. Helimski ’93 and Helimski ’05 above).

 MoWb = H. Paasonen’s Mordwinisches Wörterbuch.
 Lexica Societatis Fenno-Ugricae 23.